Emmanuel289/Express-Courses/README.md

 ## Overview
 Express-Courses is a REST API service that enables client applications to interact with a database of courses that are available at an institution.
-Clients can perform CRUD operations using the standard HTTP methods including:
+Clients can perform  create/read/update/delete (CRUD) operations on the courses database by using the standard HTTP methods such as:

 - Retrieving a list of all available courses.
 - Retrieving a course with a specific ID.